Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 But this doesn't apply to Jimmy Kimmel for some reason.

-This doesn't apply to Jimmy Kim.
+Yeah, this doesn't apply to Jimmy Kimmel.

 Right.